 2 tablespoons grape seed, walnut, or extra-virgin olive oil

 2 tablespoons dry white wine

 1 tablespoon snipped fresh basil

 1 tablespoon snipped flat-leaf parsley, cilantro, or chervil

 Hot cooked rice

-- For fish packet: Cut 4 pieces of parchment paper or brown paper into 14x14-inch pieces.
+For fish packet: Cut 4 pieces of Reynolds® Parchment Paper or brown paper into 14x14-inch pieces.
 Fold each paper in half crosswise to form a 14x7-inch rectangle.
 From folded side, draw half of a heart shape on the paper the same as if you were making a valentine.
 Using kitchen shears, cut along the line, then open the heart.
 Set aside.

 Cooking in paper - en papillote - is a simple yet elegant method of cooking.
 Heated briefly in the paper package, the flavors of the fish and vegetables mingle.
 When the package is opened, an aromatic puff of steam escapes, revealing fish cooked to perfection.